 Supplementary Methods

-He we provide supplementary details on our methodology for determining the relative food environmental footprints of 35 commonly consumed foods based on portions leveled for priority micronutrient value (hereafter PMV), illustrated in Figures 2, 3 and 4 of our main manuscript.
+Here we provide supplementary details on our methodology for determining the relative food environmental footprints of 35 commonly consumed foods based on portions leveled for priority micronutrient value (hereafter PMV), illustrated in Figures 2, 3 and 4 of our main manuscript.
 This involved three main steps.
 First, following a recent approach to priority micronutrient density analysis,1 we built an aggregate global food composition database, with values for calories, phytate,2 and for six micronutrients commonly lacking in diets worldwide: vitamin A, folate, vitamin B12, calcium, iron, and zinc (Supplementary Data 1).
 Second, we determined portion sizes required to provide an average of one-third of recommended nutrient intakes (RNIs) for the six selected micronutrients, and then determined a functional unit conversion factors to enable a clearer comparison with existing weight and energy based footprints (Supplementary Data 2).
 Third, once deriving appropriate functional units, we calculated the PMV-levelled environmental footprints – specifically, land use occupation (m2 * year); carbon footprints (kg CO2-eq); freshwater footprints (Litres); acidification footprints (grams of sulphur dioxide equivalents; SO2-eq); and eutrophication footprints (grams of phosphate equivalents; PO43-eq) – using a leading global LCA database developed by Poore & Nemecek.3 Additional mean, 5th percentile, and 95th percentile footprints were calculated for some specific food categories not available in the global LCA database (liver, for instance).
 A more detailed explanation of the methods is available below.

 Building a global food composition database